h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 * dup2
 * execve

-The syscalls are related to the socket network access protocol as referenced below:
+The syscalls in the C code relate to the socket network access protocol as referenced below:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ cat /usr/include/linux/net.h